Blog

 Full Spectrum of Skilled Services

 We offer the full range of skilled services that workers' comp cases commonly require — skilled nursing, wound care, wound VAC management, IV therapy, in-home lab draws, medication management, feeding tube care, and therapy support, as well as personal care and companion services.
 Injured workers can receive all their authorized home health services through a single agency, which simplifies authorization management and ensures clinical continuity.
+See our related article on Zurich Workers Comp home health care for more detail on how we manage multi-service workers' comp cases.

 24/7 Availability and Live Answer